 |Complaints policy||The Complaints Policy is available to download here.|

-There were two complaints received and dealt with in the academic year 2017/2018.
+There was one complaint received and dealt with in the academic year 2018/2019.

 |SEND Policy||Please find attached.|